hashicorp/serf/website/source/docs/agent/options.html.markdown

   to an agent at any log level.
 The log level can be changed during a config reload.

+* `-syslog` - If set, Serf agent will log to syslog instead of logging to standard error.
+In this case, the provided log level is ignored.
+You can always connect via `serf monitor` to an agent to get the logs as well.

 * `-node` - The name of this node in the cluster.
 This must be unique within the cluster.
 By default this is the hostname of the machine.